 - The Group only enters into insurance and reinsurance contracts with recognised, credit worthy third parties.
 It is the Group's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
-In addition, receivables from insurance and reinsurance contracts are monitored on an ongoing basis in order to reduce the Group's exposure to bad debts. - The Group seeks to limit credit risk with respect to agents and brokers by setting credit limits for individual agents and brokers and monitoring outstanding receivables. - The Group's bank balances are maintained with a range of local banks in accordance with limits set by the board of directors. - There are no significant concentrations of credit risk within the Group.
+In addition, receivables from insurance and reinsurance contracts are monitored on an on-going basis in order to reduce the Group's exposure to bad debts. - The Group seeks to limit credit risk with respect to agents and brokers by setting credit limits for individual agents and brokers and monitoring outstanding receivables. - The Group's bank balances are maintained with a range of local banks in accordance with limits set by the board of directors. - There are no significant concentrations of credit risk within the Group.

-The table below shows the maximum exposure to credit risk for the components of the statement of financial position:
+The table below shows the maximum exposure to credit risk for the components of the consolidated statement of financial position:

-Notes 31 31

-December December

-2016 2015

-AED'000 AED'000

-Investment securities 8 80,081 148,601

-Insurance balance receivables 9 412,626 447,137

-Insurance contract assets 11 1,911,286 1,012,376

-Deposits with banks and bank balances 10 & 13 1,752,201 1,401,583
+Notes 31 st December 2017 AED'000 31 st December 2016 AED'000 Investment securities 8 116,959 80,081 Insurance balance receivables 9 696,462 412,626 Insurance contract assets 11 1,129,957 1,911,286 Deposits with banks and bank balances 10 and 13 2,234,351 1,752,201 Total Credit Risk Exposure 4,177,729 4,156,194

-TOTAL CREDIT RISK EXPOSURE 4,156,194 3,009,697